 Mr. van Schijndel was appointed to Rabobank Nederland's Executive Board as of 1 December 2002.
 Mr. van Schijndel is responsible for the Retail, Private Banking and Group ICT directorates.
 Mr. van Schijndel took a position as a management consultant with Rabobank Nederland from 1975 to 1977.
 From 1977 to 1979, Mr. van Schijndel was Head of Insurance Administration.
 From 1979 to 1983, Mr. van Schijndel was a member of the Staff Group Directorate Insurance.
-Thereafter, he served as Acting Head and Head of the Insurance and Travel Directorate from 1983 to 1986 and from 1986 to 1990, respectively, Vice-chairman of the Executive Board of Interpolis from 1990 to 1997 and Chairman of the Executive Board of Interpolis from 1998 to 2002.
-Mr. van Schijndel serves as Chairman of the Supervisory Boards of Obvion, Rabohypotheekbank and Robeco and Chairman of the Supervisory Board of De Lage Landen.
+Thereafter, he served as Acting Head and Head of the Insurance and Travel Directorate from 1983 to 1986 and from 1986 to 1990, respectively, Vice-chairman of the Executive Board of Interpolis from 1990 to 1997 and Chairman of the Executive Board of Interpolis from 1990 to 1997 and Chairman of the Supervisory Boards of Obvion, Rabohypotheekbank and Robeco and Chairman of the Supervisory Board of De Lage Landen.
 Furthermore, Mr. van Schijndel is a member of the Board of Directors of the NVB (Association of Dutch Banks), a member of the Board of the Nederlandse Rode Kruis, and a member of the Supervisory Board of St. Elisabeth Ziekenhuis Tilburg.
+He is also Chairman of the Supervisory Board of Orbay.
+Mr. van Schijndel serves as chairman of the Supervisory Board of St. Elisabeth Ziekenhuis Tilburg.
 He is also Chairman of the Supervisory Board of Orbay.
 Mr. van Schijndel serves as chairman of the Stichting Administratiekantoor Rabobank Ledencertificaten.